Beliavsky/Fortran-code-on-GitHub/README.md

 [feff10](https://github.com/times-software/feff10): ab initio multiple-scattering code for calculations of excitation spectra and electronic structure, from times-software.
 It is based on a real space Green's function approach that includes a screened core-hole, inelastic losses and self-energy shifts, and Debye-Waller factors.

+[Full-potential Linearized Augmented Plane Wave code (FLEUR)](https://github.com/JuDFTteam/FLEUR): FLAPW (full-potential linearized augmented planewave) code, based on density-functional theory, from JuDFTteam.
+The FLAPW-Method is an all-electron method which within density functional theory is universally applicable to all atoms of the periodic table and to systems with compact as well as open structures.

 [fold2Bloch](https://github.com/rubel75/fold2Bloch-Wien2k): unfolding of first-principle electronic band structure obtained with WIEN2k DFT-(L)APW code, by Anton Bokhanchuk et al.

 [ffr-PWDFT](https://github.com/f-fathurrahman/ffr-PWDFT): poor man's program in simple Fortran 90 to carry out electronic structure calculations based on plane wave basis set and pseudopotential, by Fadjar Fathurrahman